 Heres a very detailed (and lengthy) description of the project:

-The site for this home is a hill in Alibag, one which enjoys a stunning view, not only of the rolling contours surrounding it, but of the sea and the skyline of Mumbai in the distance.
+THE SITE: The site for this home is a hill in Alibag, one which enjoys a stunning view, not only of the rolling contours surrounding it, but of the sea and the skyline of Mumbai in the distance.
 Conceptually, the design of the home is a departure from the “stepped terrace” typology that one would conventionally employ on a heavily contoured site.
 Instead, we chose to deconstruct a cuboid that is tilted and suspended over the ground and seems to simultaneously ‘float’ and ‘flow’ down the hill.
 The contours of the hill have been used to organize the structure over 3 levels.
 The ‘tube’ contains 2 large bedroom suites at different levels with a large interstitial void that is inhabited by floating connections.